 Emergency Red Flags

-Call a veterinarian immediately if your hen displays any of these four critical symptoms:
+Call a veterinarian immediately if your hen displays any of these critical symptoms:

-- Cyanosis – comb or wattles turn purple/blue from oxygen deprivation
+- Cyanosis, meaning comb or wattles turn purple or blue from oxygen deprivation

-- Collapse – inability to stand or wings held out for balance
+- Collapse or inability to stand, or wings held out for balance

-- Flystrike – maggot infestation in dirty vent area (develops within hours)
+- Flystrike, which is maggot infestation in dirty vent area (develops within hours)

 If you cannot get to a vet immediately:

-- Isolate & Warm: Move her to a “Hospital Cage” (dog crate) indoors.
-Keep the temperature around 75-80°F. Sick birds cannot regulate body heat.
+Isolate and Warm: Move her to a “Hospital Cage” (dog crate) indoors.
+Keep the temperature around 75 to 80°F. Sick birds cannot regulate body heat.

 What to Ask Your Vet